 This one isn’t totally passive because I still have to produce the show each week, but it’s certainly time-leveraged.
 The more listeners I can reach, the better rates I can command.

 And that’s just one way podcasts can make money.
-Today, I estimate each show is worth between $1500-2500 in overall value to my business.
+Today, I estimate each episode is worth between $1500-2500 in overall value to my business.

 Of course, it took time to build this asset.
 Lots of time.

-But now there are more than 300 episodes–each one a little mini asset–that can build relationships and earn income on autopilot.
+But now there are 400 episodes–each one a little mini asset–that can build relationships and potentially earn income on autopilot.

 3. Kindle Book Sales